py7hagoras/GetSystem/README.md

 # GetSystem
 This is a C# implementation of making a process/executable run as NT AUTHORITY/SYSTEM.
 This is achieved through parent ID spoofing of almost any SYSTEM process.
-Helps avoid the use of PSEXEC which is closely monitored.
+Helps avoid the use of PSEXEC which is closely monitored by Blue Team.

 # Usage: